pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 ## Live preview

 The command `mkdocs serve` starts a webserver that lets you preview your content as you create it.

+!!! note
+    You must run `mkdocs serve` in the directory that contains the `mkdocs.yml` file.

-Whenever you save a Markdown file, MkDocs does its best to update the preview&mdash;sometimes if you change the site navigation, it can't keep up.
+Whenever you save a Markdown file, MkDocs does its best to update the preview.
+Sometimes if you change the site navigation, it can't keep up.
 When that happens, just use Control-C to stop the server and then type the command again to start it.

 ![](../img/live-preview.png)

 When the webserver starts, it provides information about any broken links in your content, any files that are unused, and where to point your browser to see the content.
-Here's an abbreviated version of some output I got while working on this website:
+Here's an abbreviated version of some output I got while working on these recipes:

 ```
 $ mkdocs serve